huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_secgroup.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the security group resource.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the security group resource.
+If omitted, the provider-level region will be used.
 Changing this creates a new security group resource.

 * `name` - (Required) A unique name for the security group.